 Impact Management Objective: To prevent soil loss on site.
-Areas disturbed and/or cleared of vegetation (work corridor) during construction may be vulnerable to incre- water and wind erosion. e vulnerable to increased • Stockpiles of soil (topsoil/subsoil) at the site may be vulnerable e to wind/water erosion.
+Potential impact to avoid Areas disturbed and/or cleared of vegetation (work corridor) during construction may be vulnerable to increased water and wind erosion.
+Stockpiles of soil (topsoil/subsoil) at the site may be vulnerable to wind/water erosion.
 Impact Management Outcome Soil erosion is kept to a minimum and managed if not completely mitigated.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Cleared areas and any other a rea susceptible to erosion (bare, sloped areas) must be provided Contractor Construction phase with a suitable cover as so on as possible and/or stabilised via the implementation of appropriate erosion control measures, as described in Section 8.9.
-This may include use of cut- off drains, temporary drainage channels, brush-packing, mulching, planting or sodding, use of environmentally benign soil binders, use of geo-textile or other coverings.
+IMPACT MANAGEMENT ACTIONS IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Cleared areas and any other a rea susceptible to erosion (bare, sloped areas) must be provided Contractor Construction phase with a suitable cover as so on as possible and/or stabilised via the implementation of appropriate erosion control measures, as described in Section 8.9.
+This may include use of cutoff drains, temporary drainage channels, brush-packing, mulching, planting or sodding, use of environmentally benign soil binders, use of geo-textile or other coverings.
 The appropriate measures must be selected by the contractor in consultation with the ECO.

-Stockpiles of topsoil & spoil material must be protected from wind & water erosion as described in Section 8.5 (e.g., covering with shade cloth or similar) and stored away from drainage lines and working areas.
-Stockpiles of earth material may not be located within any storm-water drainage pathways and must be outside of the reach of potential runoff.
-Only the minimum area required to accommodate construction may be cleared of vegetation, to limit unnecessary exposure of surfaces.
-Site camps, material stockpiles and other facilities must be located on already transformed/ disturbed areas on surrounding agricultural land (e.g., at existing shed/ storage facilities).
-Due to the nature of the proposed residential development, it is highly likely that excess topsoil will have to be spoiled.
+- Stockpiles of topsoil & spoil material must be protected from wind & water erosion as described in Section 8.5 (e.g., covering with shade cloth or similar) and stored away from drainage lines and working areas. - Stockpiles of earth material may not be located within any storm-water drainage pathways and must be outside of the reach of potential runoff. - Only the minimum area required to accommodate construction may be cleared of vegetation, to limit unnecessary exposure of surfaces. - Site camps, material stockpiles and other facilities must be located on already transformed/disturbed areas on surrounding agricultural land (e.g., at existing shed/storage facilities). - Due to the nature of the proposed residential development, it is highly likely that excess topsoil will have to be spoiled.
 Topsoil stockpiles must therefore be clearly marked for the corresponding purpose (i.e., "Spoil material" and "rehab topsoil").
-Topsoil taken from areas infested with aliens must be placed on the spoil stockpile and topsoil containing only indigenous vegetation must be stockpiled for rehabilitation and landscaping purposes.
-All disturbed areas must be rehabilitated after construction to the satisfaction of the Environmental Control Officer, as described in Section 8.12 (e.g., ripping hardened surfaces, infilling of any erosion gulleys, brush packing, reseeding etc.).
-Performance Indicator No erosion occurring on the site or surroundings as a result of construction activities.
+Topsoil taken from areas infested with aliens must be placed on the spoil stockpile and topsoil containing only indigenous vegetation must be stockpiled for rehabilitation and landscaping purposes. - All disturbed areas must be rehabilitated after construction to the satisfaction of the Environmental Control Officer, as described in Section 8.12 (e.g., ripping hardened surfaces, infilling of any erosion gulleys, brush packing, reseeding etc.).